 Contact a Skilled 9/11 Victim Compensation Fund Attorney

 If you were a responder or survivor who suffered an eligible 9/11-related respiratory condition or aerodigestive disorder linked to the toxic dust cloud, you may be entitled to receive an award from the VCF.
 The regulations to file a VCF claim can be confusing, and it’s critical to have an attorney on your side who can guide you through the process.
 The Dearie Law Firm, P.C. has been filing 9/11 respiratory claims on behalf of responders, survivors, and their families for over a decade to help them obtain the VCF payout they deserve.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.